Victor Spilotro: Involvement in the Helen Brach murder

-Victor was a known associate of Richard Bailey, the owner of Bailey Stables and Country Club Stables who crimelibrary.com describes as a "con artist who specialized in fleecing older women out of their savings by investing in horses and associate of the notorious Jayne Gang, a horse theft ring.
+Victor was a known associate of Richard Bailey, the owner of Bailey Stables and Country Club Stables who Crime Library describes as a "con artist who specialized in fleecing older women out of their savings by investing in horses and associate of the notorious Jayne Gang, a horse theft ring.
 Bailey was a live-in chauffeur and houseman for Helen Brach of the Brach's candy company.
-Brach disappeared on February 17, 1977 in Rochester, Olmsted County, Minnesota.
+Brach disappeared on February 17, 1977, in Rochester, Olmsted County, Minnesota.
 Brach's body has never been found.
 Richard Bailey was later arrested and charged under the Racketeer Influenced and Corrupt Organizations Act for his involvement in the alleged murder of Helen.
-Victor and Curtis Hansen were suspected of carrying out the alleged murder.However only Helen Brach's houseman Jack Matlick, was implicated in Brach's disappearance by an eyewitness.
+Victor and Curtis Hansen were named in investigations regarding the alleged murder.
+However only Helen Brach's houseman Jack Matlick, was implicated in Brach's disappearance by an eyewitness.

 Convictions and prison

 In 1980, he was convicted of illegal gambling and tax fraud in connection with a bookmaking operation disguised as a race track messenger service.
 Spilotro was sentenced to 18 months and was out in 13 months.
 He would later work with capos such as Albert Tocco.

 In 1986, Tony and Michael were found buried in an Indiana cornfield.
 A year later, at the age of 54, he was officially inducted as a "Made" member of the Chicago Outfit.
-Mob historians and law enforcement officials believe that Victor, who would later work under James Marcello, the very man who ordered the murders of his brothers Anthony and Michael, knew that Marcello had ordered their murders.
+Some mob historians and law enforcement reports suggest that Victor may have been aware of James Marcello's alleged involvement in his brothers' murders.

 In 1987, Victor was tried on fraud and extortion charges, accused of accepting $40,000 in protection money between 1981 and 1984 from the National Credit Card Service, an illegal credit card company that processed payments made to prostitutes.
 The firm actually was set up by the Federal Bureau of Investigation (FBI) in a probe of vice in suburban Chicago.
 Spilotro, fifty-two, was found guilty, but received a light sentence from a judge who commented, "It is a troublesome case.
 If your name wasn't Spilotro, you wouldn't be here."
-On July 17, 1987, Victor was sentenced to six months of work release and five years' probation.
+On July 17, 1987, Victor was sentenced to six months of work release and five years probation.